 2014 Kiwanis (The Formula-Motivation) from Kiwanis International on Vimeo.

 New clubs need encouragement and guidance—and that requires access to experienced, effective leaders.
-That’s the role of the new-club-opening team.
+That’s the role of the club-opening team.
 Members of this team—especially sponsoring clubs—benefit too.
 They gain unique insights, skills and energy they can channel into improving their own club experience.

 Want to learn more?
 Our quick-start guide can help you get started with these three simple steps: